-In the 19.
-Legislative (election 2017) period I am voted for vice chairman along with the election of the spokesman for religion and ideology.
+In the 19th legislative period (election 2017) I was voted vice chairman along with the election of the spokesman for religion and ideology.
 Now I am a member in the Parliamentary Oversight Panel.
-As well I am continuing as a member of the Committee on Internal Affairs and Community since 2009.
-Beside the named,von I am working in several other panals in this election periode.
+Also, I am continuing my work as a member of the Committee on Internal Affairs and Community since 2009.
+Besides this I am working in several other panels in this election period.

-My brother Börries is an attorney as well and was the managing director of the Jewish museum in Berlin from 2008 till 2013 and subsequently acts as the leading director of the foundation “Histrorische Museen Hamburg”.
+My brother Börries von Notz is an attorney as well and was the managing director of the Jewish museum in Berlin from 2008 till 2013 and subsequently acts as the leading director of the foundation “Historische Museen Hamburg”.

 During my first legislative period in the Bundestag I assumed the position of spokesman for internal affairs and internet policy for the group Bündnis90/Die Grünen in the German Bundestag.
-Also I acted as chairman for the parliamentary group Bündnis 90/die Grünen in the enquete commission “Internet and digital society”.
-I was also deputy member in the committee on legal affairs and in the subcommittee “new media”, while representing the parliamentary group Bündnis 90/Die Grünen on the committee in accordance with § 23c paragraph/subparagraph 8 of the German customs investigation service act and in the committee for information and communication technology, a subcommittee of the Council of Elders in the German Bundestag.
+Also, I acted as chairman for the parliamentary group Bündnis 90/die Grünen in the enquete commission “Internet and digital society”.
+I was also deputy member on the committee on legal affairs and on the subcommittee “new media” while representing the parliamentary group Bündnis 90/Die Grünen on the committee in accordance with § 23c paragraph/subparagraph 8 of the German customs investigation service act and on the committee for information and communication technology, a subcommittee of the Council of Elders in the German Bundestag.

 Since 1995 I am a member of the green party Bündnis 90/Die Grünen, first in Heidelberg and as of 2004 in the district association Herzogtum Lauenburg.
-In the same year I started representing my party in the city council of Mölln and one year later also in the party council in Schleswig-Holstein.
+In the same year I started representing my party in the city council of Mölln and one year later I was elected for the party council of Schleswig-Holstein.

-From 1993 onwards I studied law at Ruprecht-Karls-Universität in Heidelberg, where I completed my first law examination in 1998 and my second in 2004.
+From 1993 onwards I studied law at the Ruprecht-Karls-Universität in Heidelberg where I completed my first law examination in 1998 and my second in 2004.
 I pursued my academic career in 2002 with a dissertation addressing the obligatory conduct of life in evangelic church law.

 From 1991 to 1992 I have done my community service (Zivildienst) in the railway mission (Bahnhofsmission) at Frankfurt central station.

-I grew up in Hamburg and Frankfurt am Main, where I attended the Freiherr-vom-Stein-Schule from 1981 to 1991, concluding in passing my Abitur exam.
+I grew up in Hamburg and Frankfurt am Main, where I attended the Freiherr-vom-Stein-Schule from 1981 to 1991, concluding in passing my A-levels.

-I am born on the 21th of January in 1971 in Mölln, Germany.
+I was born on the 21st of January in 1971 in Mölln, Germany.